ACCOR: Attention-Enhanced Complex-Valued Contrastive Learning for Occluded Object Classification Using mmWave Radar IQ Signals: Abstract

 \section{Abstract}

-Millimeter-wave (mmWave) radar has emerged as a robust sensing modality for several areas, offering reliable operation under adverse environmental conditions.
-Its ability to penetrate lightweight materials such as packaging or thin walls enables non-visual sensing in industrial and automated environments and can provide robotic platforms with enhanced environmental perception when used alongside optical sensors.
+Millimeter-wave (mmWave) radar provides robust sensing under adverse conditions and can penetrate thin materials for non-visual perception in industrial and robotic settings.
 Recent work with MIMO mmWave radar has demonstrated its ability to penetrate cardboard packaging for occluded object classification.
-However, existing models leave room for improvement and warrant a more thorough evaluation across different sensing frequencies.
-In this paper, we propose ACCOR, an attention-enhanced complex-valued contrastive learning approach for radar, enabling robust occluded object classification.
-We process complex-valued IQ radar signals using a complex-valued CNN backbone, followed by a multi-head attention layer and a hybrid loss.
-Our proposed loss combines a weighted cross-entropy term with a supervised contrastive term.
-We further extend an existing 64 GHz dataset with a 67 GHz subset of the occluded objects and evaluate our model using both center frequencies.
-Performance evaluation demonstrates that our approach outperforms prior radar-specific models and image classification models with adapted input, achieving classification accuracies of 96.60\% at 64 GHz and 93.59\% at 67 GHz for ten different objects.
-These results demonstrate the benefits of complex-valued deep learning with attention and contrastive learning for mmWave radar–based occluded object classification in industrial and automated environments. \\ The dataset can be found at \url{https://github.com/haegels/radar-IQ-datasets#}. \\ The new sub-dataset will be published upon the paper's acceptance.
+However, existing models leave room for improvement and extensions across different sensing frequencies.
+Building on recent work with MIMO radar for occluded object classification, we propose ACCOR, an attention-enhanced complex-valued contrastive learning approach for radar, enabling robust occluded object classification.
+ACCOR processes complex-valued IQ radar signals via a complex-valued CNN backbone, a multi-head attention layer and a hybrid loss.
+The hybrid loss combines a weighted cross-entropy term with a supervised contrastive term.
+We extend an existing 64 GHz dataset with a new 67 GHz subset and evaluate performance across both bands.
+ACCOR achieves 96.60 \% accuracy at 64 GHz and 93.59 \% at 67 GHz on 10 objects, surpassing prior radar-specific and adapted image models.
+Results demonstrate the benefits of integrating complex-valued deep learning, attention, and contrastive learning for mmWave radar-based occluded object classification. \\ The dataset can be found at \url{https://github.com/haegels/radar-IQ-datasets}.